 Location.
-40° 18.541′ N, 74° 31.019′ W. Marker is in Cranbury, New Jersey, in Middlesex County.
-Marker is at the intersection of South Main Street and Evans Drive, on the right when traveling south on South Main Street.
+40° 18.586′ N, 74° 31.016′ W. Marker is in Cranbury, New Jersey, in Middlesex County.
+Marker is on South Main Street half a mile from Plainsboro Road, on the right when traveling south.
 Touch for map.
-Located at the Cranbury History Center.
-Marker is at or near this postal address: 6 South Main Street, Cranbury NJ 08512, United States of America.
+Marker is in this post office area: Cranbury NJ 08512, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Site of Encampment (about 300 feet away, measured in a direct line); The Cranbury Dam (about 300 feet away); The First Presbyterian Church and Cemetery (about 500 feet away); Site of House of Dr. Hezekiah Stites (approx. ¼ mile away); Todd Beamer (approx. 0.3 miles away); Parsonage Barn (approx. 0.3 miles away); The Second Presbyterian Church of Cranbury (approx. 0.4 miles away); Hightstown (approx. 2.7 miles away).
+The Cranbury Dam (a few steps from this marker); Cranberry Mills (about 300 feet away, measured in a direct line); The First Presbyterian Church and Cemetery (about 700 feet away); Todd Beamer (approx. ¼ mile away); Site of House of Dr. Hezekiah Stites (approx. 0.3 miles away); The Second Presbyterian Church of Cranbury (approx. 0.3 miles away); Parsonage Barn (approx. 0.4 miles away); Hightstown (approx. 2.8 miles away).
 Touch for a list and map of all markers in Cranbury.